AutosCar of the Week

 Briggs Cunningham

-Cunninghams were the brain child of Briggs Cunningham.
+Cunninghams were the brainchild of Briggs Cunningham.
 He wanted to win at LeMans with an American car.
 To do so, he needed to build street cars for homologation and financial reasons.
 These are some of his efforts.
-The Vignale cars were designed by Giovanni Michelotti.
+The Cunningham Vignale cars were designed by Giovanni Michelotti.
 Briggs teams raced several times at LeMans with 3 class wins from ’52 to ’54, and overall bests of 3rd, 7th & 10th in ’53, and 3rd & 5th in ’54.

 Briggs was born into a wealthy family, as his father inherited a meatpacking business and founded Citizens National Bank.
 Briggs was known as a modest and self-effacing man even though he excelled at Yale in golf, tennis and sailing.
 He was particularly adept at yachting, and in 1958 captained the winning 12-meter yacht “Columbia” in the America’s Cup off Long Island.
 He even married well, wedding Standard Oil heir Lucie Bedford in 1929.